ma-04/hydroxide-docker/README.md

 Before submitting issues, please see the [hydroxide](https://github.com/emersion/hydroxide) docs and [Protomail](https://protonmail.com/support/) support pages for hydroxide and Protonmail specific matters.

 I offer no guarentees that this is a secure way to store and pass your hydroxide authentication information to other apps.
 It is one working example to get you started.
-If can improve the security of this example configuration, please send a pull request.
+If you can improve the security of this example configuration, please send a pull request.

+## Setup

+Below are some basic instructions to get you started.

 ## Running hydroxide as a Docker container